ClickHouse/clickhouse-docs/knowledgebase/ODBC-authentication-failed-error-using-PowerBI-CH-connector.md

 ---
 title: ODBC authentication failed error when using the Power BI ClickHouse connector
-description: “ODBC authentication failed error when using the Power BI ClickHouse connector“
+description: "ODBC authentication failed error when using the Power BI ClickHouse connector"
 date: 2024-07-10
 ---